 There's obviously the photo with the gun to the guy’s head.
-Did that happen only once?
+Did that happen only happen once?

-Uh, no. Sometimes they had one chair, sometimes two chairs, and sometimes no chairs.
+Uh, no. Sometimes they had one chairs, sometimes two chairs, and sometimes no chairs.
 Each time, the cop would set the room and see how the convict would react.

 What other acts of violence did you see that were physical?